-We will proactively promote the development of plant-based milk in the future with a target of handling 1,000 tons of it by 2024.
+One of the basic policies in ITOCHU's Medium-term Management Plan is to contribute to and strengthen initiatives for SDGs.
+We will also proactively promote the development of plant-based milk in the future with a target of handling 5,000 tons of it in FYE 2026.